HighFidelityCFDVerificationWorkshop/HighFidelityCFDVerificationWorkshop.github.io/index.md

     - Note: Reduced-price student registration!
 - See our [Agenda](agenda.md).
 - Presenters please reference our [presentation template](resources/HiFiCFDWorkshopPresentationGuidelines.pptx) for guidance on content and timing.

+## **Workshop Format**

+- The workshop is organized into four test suites: Super/Hypersonic Flows, Mesh Motion, LES, RANS.
+- Each test suite has identified a set of test cases related to verification in their respective areas and have been worked to address identified challenges since SciTech 2023.
+- At the workshop, each test suite will give an overview presentation, followed by brief individual presentations from participants providing details of their numerical methodologies.
+Finally the test suite leads will present summarized results and an outlook for verification in their technical area.
+- Ample time for discussion is scheduled to deliberate over results, methodologies, and outstanding challenges related to verification.

 ## **Test suite descriptions**